Cervical Stenosis and Infertility

 The cervix dilates only during labour under the influence of specific hormones.

-The cervix has a narrow hollow center that connects the the vagina to the uterus.
+a narrow hollow center that connects the the vagina to the uterus.
 Stenosis forms when a scar forms within this canal.

 The problem with stenosis causing infertility is that it makes medical fertility procedure like IUI and IVF embryo transfer difficult to achieve.

 The cervix is a canal that connects the vagina to the uterus.
 It is made of two parts, the external os

 and the internal os, which are the most common sites where cervical stenosis is found, but anywhere along the cervical canal there can be a stenotic point.

 With natural health, there are a few things that can be done.
 The results really depend on each case, but worth trying in my opinion:

 1. Homeopathic Remedies

 Silicea 6x, Thiosinaminum 6x or 6C are homeopathic remedies known for their ability to stimulate the release of scar tissue from the body.
 Silicea (or Silica) helps break down scar tissue, while Thiosinaminum is known to dissolve scar tissue that causes blockage sin narrow places and it has been successfully used to treat blockage of the fallopian tubes, epididymis and Eustachian tubes.2.
 Use of Vaginal Dilators

 Dilators can be helpful in treating vaginal stenosis.
 In this case, discuss the use of vaginal dilators with your doctor.2.
 Enzymatic therapy